matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 Select a predictor and within the predictor itself, let us choose a split:
 > FOR each x in X

-What we have done is specify:
+What we have done is specify two regions defined by `t1`, where `x1 <= t1` We are taking the predictor `x` and determining a certain split on it.
-(see notes)
+> FOR each feasible split i